CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Juan_logbook.md

     - `Sedimentation` and `Filtration` powerpoints don't appear to be in the `CEE_4540` repo.
 I'll take them from the 4540 syllabus.
 I imagine Monroe didn't change them too much since last semester.
     - I will need to purchase Mathtype, or download another free trial.
 I can use another email and wipe Mathtype from my computer before re-installing?
 I'll try that
 2. Look into changing the font color on IguanaTeX.
 Learn more about LaTeX and IguanaTeX in general.

+## Third Progress report: Last day in Abu Dhabi?

+### Done
+1. Figured out how to add color to the IguanaTeX equations.
+Not too tough, but it took longer than I would have liked.
+2. Finished transferring equations for `Flocculation Model` and `Sedimentation`